 The pre-primary program builds a resilient foundation for 21st century learners.

 Montessori Method | 2.5 years to 5.5 years

 Under the guidance of special Montessori-trained teachers and enveloped in the warmth of their individual attention, Ekya students work with stimulating materials to develop concentration and a love for learning.

-The Kindergarten teacher builds on a student’s skills of language, listening, social interaction, fine motor skills, and an enthusiasm towards learning.
+Our curriculum covers basic number concepts, geometric shapes, letters of the alphabet, color identification, oral topics, clay activities, and various literacy-based activities.
+These help develop a student’s skills of language, listening, social interaction, fine motor skills, and an enthusiasm towards learning.

 Activity time: Kindergarten students are given time to explore and work with educational materials during the day.
-This time allows for hands on activities and teaches essential social skills of sharing, peer interactions and communications.
+This time allows for hands-on activities and teaches essential social skills of sharing, peer interactions, and communications.

 Reading program: The reading program addresses essential pre-literacy and reading skills that are required at the Grade 1 level.
 Teachers use unique activities and reading worksheets in our progressive reading program.
 Sight words are taught using active learning methods designed for long-term retention.

 Learning Styles of students: Every student is unique and learns through specific learning methods and styles.
 Teachers understand each child’s unique strengths and needs through Howard Gardner’s framework of multiple intelligence.

 For a detailed curriculum breakdown of our Pre-Primary-Kindergarten– Lower Kindergarten (K1) and Upper Kindergarten (K2).